ISISComputingGroup/ibex_bluesky_core/doc/callbacks/plotting.md

 # yerr is the uncertanties of each y value, producing error bars
 ```

+By providing a signal name to the `yerr` argument you can pass uncertainties to LivePlot, by not providing anything for this argument means that no errorbars will be drawn.
+Errorbars are drawn after each point collected, displaying their standard deviation- uncertainty data is collected from Bluesky event documents and errorbars are updated after every new point added.

 The `plot_callback` object can then be subscribed to the run engine, using either:
 - An explicit callback when calling the run engine: `RE(some_plan(), plot_callback)`
 - Be subscribed in a plan using `@subs_decorator` from bluesky **(recommended)**